American and British English spelling differences: -xion, -ction

 The spelling connexion is now rare in everyday British usage, its use lessening as knowledge of Latin attenuates, and it has almost never been used in the US: the more common connection has become the standard worldwide.
 According to the Oxford English Dictionary, the older spelling is more etymologically conservative, since the original Latin word had -xio-.
 The American usage comes from Webster, who abandoned -xion and preferred -ction.
 Connexion was still the house style of The Times of London until the 1980s and was still used by Post Office Telecommunications for its telephone services in the 1970s, but had by then been overtaken by connection in regular usage (for example, in more popular newspapers).
 Connexion (and its derivatives connexional and connexionalism) is still in use by the Methodist Church of Great Britain to refer to the whole church as opposed to its constituent districts, circuits and local churches, whereas the US-based United Methodist Church uses Connection.

-Complexion (which comes from complex) is standard worldwide and complection is rare.
-However, the adjective complected (as in "dark-complected"), although sometimes proscribed, is on equal ground in the US with complexioned.
+Complexion (from complex) is the standard form worldwide, though complection does exist as an uncommon variant.
+The adjective complected (as in "dark-complected"), although sometimes proscribed, is on equal footing in the United States with complexioned.
 It is not used in this way in the UK, although there exists a rare alternative meaning of complicated.